Remortgage conveyancing

 Do you need a conveyancer when remortgaging?

-Not quite.
 If you’re taking out a new deal with your current lender, then it’s considered a product transfer and doesn’t require any additional legal work.
-So you don’t need to engage the services of a conveyancer or solicitor in this case.
+This means you don’t have to use a conveyancer or solicitor.

-However, if you’re remortgaging with a new lender, it will require remortgaging conveyancing.
+However, if you’re remortgaging with a new lender, you’ll need remortgaging conveyancing.
 A solicitor or conveyancer will carry out checks on behalf of your new lender and make sure that the new mortgage is registered against your property at the Land Registry.

 The remortgage conveyancing process